 Prime Minister Narendra Modi were incredibly popular after being in power for the past decade, and many predicted a landslide victory for the incumbent party.
 Top issues included poverty and education, while farmers’ protests for price controls dominated the news early in the year, as did protests from non-Hindus, especially Muslims, following a series of exclusionary actions and policies made by the BJP.
 The results of the election proved to be something of a shock - the BJP maintained its status as India's largest party, but

-lost its absolute majority, meaning, for the first time, it will depend on support from its NDA coalition to rule.
+lost its absolute majority, meaning, for the first time since taking power, it will depend on support from its NDA coalition to rule.
 The election was also seen as something of a referendum on the Indian National Congress, the dominant party since independence and the party of the Gandhi family - some predicted further decline of the INC and its potential dissolution, but the

 INC performed much better than expected, and will return as the Official Opposition.
-Despite the BJP's underperformance, it and Narendra Modi will remain the most powerful force in Indian politics moving forward, however, as Modi is 73 years old, there is some talk of him stepping aside to allow new leadership to take over when he turns 75 next year, although this is not guaranteed.
+Despite the BJP's underperformance, it and Narendra Modi will remain the most powerful force in Indian politics moving forward, however, as Modi is 73 years old, there is some talk of him stepping aside to allow new leadership to take over when he turns 75, although this is not guaranteed.

 Elsewhere in Asia